pingcap/docs-tidb-operator/en/backup-to-gcs.md

     ```

 * `.spec.storageClassName`: the persistent volume (PV) type specified for the backup operation.
 If this item is not specified, the value of the `default-backup-storage-class-name` parameter is used by default.
 This parameter is specified when TiDB Operator is started, and is set to `standard` by default.
 * `.spec.storageSize`: the PV size specified for the backup operation (`100 Gi` by default).
-This value must be greater than the size of the TiDB cluster to be backed up.
+This value must be greater than the data size of the TiDB cluster to be backed up.

     The PVC name corresponding to the `Backup` CR of a TiDB cluster is fixed.
 If the PVC already exists in the cluster namespace and the size is smaller than `spec.storageSize`, you need to delete this PVC and then run the Backup job.